Jonath-z/cypher-space/README.md

 ## Features

-End-to-End Encryption: All messages are encrypted using the Vigenere Cipher algorithm, ensuring secure communication between users.

 - **End-to-End Encryption**: All messages are encrypted using the Vigenere Cipher algorithm, ensuring secure communication between users.

 ## Security Considerations